David S. Pumpkins: The Halloween Special

 On September 28, 2017, NBC announced that Pumpkins would star in a 30-minute animated special to be produced by Bento Box Animation.
 Hanks, Day and Moynihan reprised their roles, with Seidell and Peter Dinklage joining the cast.
 Two weeks prior to the announcement, Hanks posted a picture of the special's script, titled "The David S. Pumpkins Song", on social media.

 The David S. Pumpkins Halloween Special aired October 28, 2017.
 It starts with a live-action address from Hanks dressed as Pumpkins.
-In the story, Kevin (Dinklage) is embarrassed to take his younger sister trick-or-treating.
+In the story, Kevin (whose adult self, voiced by Dinklage, is telling the story) is embarrassed to take his younger sister trick-or-treating.
 After choosing the "magic pumpkin" at a pumpkin patch, David S. Pumpkins and the skeletons take them on an adventure and sing-along.
 The siblings ride in Pumpkins' "pumpkinmobile" (a strawberry car) while the mysterious villain named the Raincoat Man is stealing all the Halloween candy.
 Pumpkins and the skeletons rescue the candy from what turns out to be pre-teens who had bullied Kevin.
 Pumpkins uses magic to deliver the candy around the neighborhood inside of pumpkins.